dfkaye/dfkaye-blog/content/demos/calculator/index.md

 The {{< rawhtml >}}<kbd>Arrow</kbd>{{< /rawhtml >}} keys navigate the keypad by rows or columns, in the same order as the Windows Calculator app.

-Keypad accepts click and touch events on each key, or keyboard input.
+The keypad accepts click and touch events on each key.

+The calculator container accepts focus in order to accept keyboard events.

 ## Status